stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 - knitr is awesome!
 - For those comfortable using SQL, building an SQL view and pulling data in with RODBC package worked cleanly.
 - Beware of the *family* parameter in *glm()*.
-- When too many data points to plot separately, aggregate with ddply.
+- When too many points, aggregate with ddply.
 </section>
 </section>